 This relationship is the fundamental cause of the 'State of Matter' (Fig 2).

-Liquid matter is no different to solid but the inter-atomic electrical separation force (Fₑ), which varies with temperature, is sufficient to reduce the attractive magnetic force (Fₘ) whereby slip between adjacent atoms occurs with little resistance (low viscosity).
+Liquid matter is no different to solid but the inter-atomic electrical separation force (Fₑ), which varies with temperature, is sufficient to reduce the effect of the attractive magnetic force (Fₘ) whereby slip between adjacent atoms occurs with little resistance (low viscosity).
 What we understand as 'solid' matter is simply that with a very high viscosity, you can still cause its atoms to slip by applying greater (than for liquid matter) force.

 Liquidity refers to a body's ability to maintain its shape under the prevalent ambient conditions; gravitational acceleration, atmospheric pressure, etc. It will differ in all matter, for example, here on Earth and and on our moon.